ladukeisaiah/D287-Java-Frameworks/READMED287.md

 CHANGES:
 -mainscreen.html:
-line 19 changed to "The Blue Car Shop" line 21 changed to "Blue Car Parts" line 53 changed to "Blue Car Products"
+line 14 changed to "The Blue Car Shop" line 19 changed to "The Blue Car Shop" line 21 changed to "Blue Car Parts" line 53 changed to "Blue Car Products"